Where are the lizards in L.A.? We hope to answer this question and we need your help!

 Check Out a Gallery Here

 If you haven't heard already, we're taking the Museum outside!
-A new outdoor nature area, known as the Nature Gardens, is sprouting up around NHM, bringing a fun and interactive park and habitat area right into the heart of the city.
-Think of it as the city’s new backyard, filled with a range of garden environments and interactive opportunities for visitors of all ages to watch birds and search for bugs, stroll along a creek, ramble through a grove of trees, and see how urban gardens grow food in a new Erika J. Glazer Family Home Garden.
+A new outdoor nature area, known as the Nature Gardens, is sprouting up around NHMLA, bringing a fun and interactive park and habitat area right into the heart of the city.
+Think of it as the city’s new backyard, filled with a range of garden environments and interactive opportunities for visitors of all ages to watch birds and search for bugs, stroll along a creek, ramble through a grove of trees, and see how urban gardens grow food in the new Erika J. Glazer Family Edible Garden.

 In early 2010 the Museum was approached by Los Angeles County Cooperative Extension's Master Gardener, Florence Nishida, with a proposal.
 As part of her Master Gardener program she wanted to build a teaching garden for the Grow LA Victory Garden Initiative.
 This initiative supports new gardeners as they learn about gardening through hands-on workshops, and ultimately creation of their own home gardens.
 The program is targeted to reach underserved communities so Exposition Park was the perfect location.